ioccc-src/winner/faq.md

 Noll) were working for National Semiconductor's Genix porting group, we were both in our offices trying to fix some very broken code.

-Larry had been trying to fix a bug in the classic Bourne shell (C code #defined to death to sort of look like Algol) and I had been working on the finger program from early BSD (a bug ridden finger implementation to be sure).
+Larry had been trying to fix a bug in the classic Bourne shell (C code `#define`d to death to sort of look like Algol) and I had been working on the finger program from early BSD (a bug ridden finger implementation to be sure).